-In accordance with FASB ASC 842, Leases, as amended by ASU 2016-02, which the Organization elected to adopt for its fiscal year ended June 30, 2019, operating leases are included in operating lease right-of-use (ROU) assets, other current liabilities, and operating lease liabilities in the statement of financial position.
+In accordance with FASB ASC 842, Leases, as amended by ASU 2016-02, operating leases are included in operating lease right-of-use (ROU) assets, other current liabilities, and operating lease liabilities in the statement of financial position.
 Operating lease ROU assets and liabilities are recognized at the commencement date based on the present value of the lease payments over the lease term.
-Since the Organization's leases do not provide an implicit rate, the Organization has used a five-year risk-free rate of 2.73% for calculation of the interest component of the liability calculation.
+Since the Organization's leases do not provide an implicit rate, the Organization has used a five-year risk-free rate of 4.60% for calculation of the interest component of the liability calculation.
 Lease expense is recognized on a straight-line basis over the lease term.